FudaWiki/fudawiki-files/mekurifuda/games/shimafuda.md

 The cards were unique in that they do not bear any aesthetic derived from Portuguese playing cards; instead, they were replaced with Japanese characters.
 The numbers and points of each card were explicitly written on each card, which is in stark contrast to the design of [Hanafuda](/en/hanafuda), which uses flowers and animals/objects to hide the card numbers and points respectively.

 It is used to play a mekuri game specifically designed for the deck, and because of it's similarity to [Hana-Awase](https://fudawiki.org/en/hanafuda/games/hana-awase), the deck was speculated to be a prototype of Hanafuda.

-The name comes from the act of drawing a card from the face-down draw pile, which is done by taking the top card of the pile and flipping it face-up so that you can see the card you've just drawn.

-Originally, it was played using Tensho Karuta, which were faithful copies of the Portuguese playing cards.
-It was also thought to be played using local decks with abstract designs based on Tensho Karuta, hence giving them the term "Mekuri Karuta" or "Mekurifuda".

-The game described below is attested to be played by **4 people**, with 3 people participating in each round at once. *(Of course, it is possible to play the game with 3 players only)*

 # The Cards
 There are 48 cards in the deck, plus 1 Onifuda.